SuperOfficeDocs/superoffice-docs/docs/automation/crmscript/datatypes/generic-type.md

 `convertGenericToString()` returns the string representation of a variable.
 The argument is automatically be up-casted to a Generic.

 This works for all **basic** types.
 Complex types might can't be serialized as easy, and might not support this conversion.
-In that case, they'll return “[complex]”.
+In that case, they'll return "[complex]".

 ```crmscript!
 Integer age = 42;